shellbear/epical/README.md

 EPICAL_BINARY_PATH/epical --token YOUR_EPITECH_AUTOLOGIN_TOKEN -c CREDENTIALS_AND_TOKEN_FOLDER_PATH sync
 ```

-Then give execute permissions to the file and check that everything is working correctly:
+Then give execute permission to the script and check that everything is working correctly:

 ```bash
 chmod +x /etc/cron.hourly/epical
 run-parts -v /etc/cron.hourly/
 ```

+Congrats, you're done!

+## Built With

+- [cobra](https://github.com/spf13/cobra) - A Commander for modern Go CLI interactions
+- [google-api-go-client](https://github.com/googleapis/google-api-go-client) - Google APIs for Go

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details